Skip to main content

 All CollectionsBuild AutomationsSteps

-Creating Custom Torq Steps: Automate Anything
+Creating Custom Steps in Torq: Automate Anything

-Creating Custom Torq Steps: Automate Anything
+Creating Custom Steps in Torq: Automate Anything

 Learn how to create your own new steps to automate any process.

-Updated over a week ago
+Updated over a month ago

 Torq offers hundreds of integrations and steps out of the box, providing extensive functionality.
 However, there may be times when you need to create a custom step to extend these capabilities or address specific needs.
 You can quickly and easily create custom steps for these cases, ensuring you have the precise functionality required for your workflows.
 There are several ways to create a custom step, and you can use the Step Builder to save these for future use in your workspace: